 |Zimbabwe||American dollar (USD)|

-- 10-15% of the total bill for good food and service at a restaurant or bar.
-If you are in a party of 6 or more, the tip is usually included in your bill
+- 10% of the total bill for good food and service at a restaurant or bar

 - $1 per bag for porters

-- $3-$5 per day for personal butlers, trackers and drivers
+- $3-$5 per day for personal butlers, trackers (if separate to guide), and tour drivers (if separate to guide)

-Telephone Calls When travelling, it is always best to turn your global roaming off as this can result in a large surprise when you get your next phone bill.
-We recommend downloading programs such as Skype and Viber before departing to make free calls to your family and friends using the Wi-Fi in your hotel.
-Alternatively, you can use telephone booths or paid accounts with Skype in internet cafes as a very inexpensive way of making calls and keeping contact.
+When travelling, it is always best to turn your global roaming off as this can result in a large surprise when you get your next phone bill.
+We recommend downloading programs such as Skype and Whatsapp before departing to make free calls to your family and friends using the Wi-Fi in your hotel.
+Additionally, you may consider downloading an Airalo E-sim, giving you access to data and/or calls on your own mobile phone at low cost rates.

 - Travel insurance documents